Documentation Index

 Jira is a proprietary issue tracking product developed by Atlassian that allows bug tracking and agile project management.

-This component allows you to manage issues, comments, projects, and users within Jira.
+This component manages issues, comments, projects, and users within Jira.

 API Documentation